-- Any student (the accuser and accused) involved in the proceedings (except for witnesses) is permitted to have one representative present.
+- 6. Any student (the accuser and accused) involved in the proceedings (except for witnesses) is permitted to have one representative present.
 However, only the student may address the Committee or witnesses directly and only with prior approval from the Chairperson.
 Representatives are not permitted to speak or to participate directly in any hearing before the Committee.
-In the case of an International student or a student with a disability, such as a hearing or speech impairment, the Chairperson will determine the appropriateness of allowing a representative to speak on behalf of the stu- - Either party may offer the testimony of witnesses.
-Both parties and the members of the Student Discipline Committee have the right to question all witnesses as to matters which are relevant to the proceedings. - In the event that any party involved in the hearing becomes disruptive or refuses to abide by hearing procedures, the committee chairperson may suspend the hearing and have the person removed from the hearing by Gadsden State Security and proceed without him or her. - The burden of proof rests with the person(s) bringing the charge(s). - 10.
+In the case of an International student or a student with a disability, such as a hearing or speech impairment, the Chairperson will determine the appropriateness of allowing a representative to speak on behalf of the student. - Either party may offer the testimony of witnesses.
+Both parties and the members of the Student Discipline Committee have the right to question all witnesses as to matters which are relevant to the proceedings. - 8.
+In the event that any party involved in the hearing becomes disruptive or refuses to abide by hearing procedures, the committee chairperson may suspend the hearing and have the person removed from the hearing by Gadsden State Security and proceed without him or her. - 9.
+The burden of proof rests with the person(s) bringing the charge(s). - 10.
 If the student charged fails-without good cause, in the judgment of the Chairperson of the Committee-to appear at the designated time of the hearing, the Chairperson may conduct the hearing without the presence of the accused upon majority vote of the committee members.
-However, no student may be found to have violated the Student Conduct and Discipline Code solely because the In the event that a student seeks to present new evidence, he/ student failed to appear before the Student Discipline Committee. - 11.
+However, no student may be found to have violated the Student Conduct and Discipline Code solely because the student failed to appear before the Student Discipline Committee. - 11.
 The Committee members must deliberate in confidential discussion and vote on all decisions of innocence or guilt strictly upon the evidence presented and on any sanctions.
 A simple majority shall be required for the Committee's recommendation. - 12.
-Within seventy-two (72) hours of the hearing (excluding weekends), the Chairperson will notify the student(s) and the Associate Dean of Student Services, in writing, of the decision of the Committee. - 13.
-The Associate Dean of Student Services will notify any member of the College community as appropriate of the decision.
+Within seventy-two (72) hours of the hearing (excluding weekends), the Chairperson will notify the student(s) and the Dean of Enrollment and Retention, in writing, of the decision of the Committee. - The Dean of Enrollment and Retention will notify any member of the College community as appropriate of the decision.